smsnobin77/awesome-academic-nlp-labs/README.md

 # Awesome Academic NLP Research Labs Worldwide

-A curated directory of academic Natural Language Processing (NLP) research labs worldwide.
-Entries link to official lab webpages and are listed without any implied ranking.
+A curated directory of academic NLP research labs worldwide.
+Entries link to official lab webpages and are listed alphabetically, without any implied ranking.
 Contributions are welcome.

 | Lab Name | Webpage | Other Links |
 |--------|--------|-------------|